OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/bulk_assessment/bulk_assessment.md

 # How and where can I do a bulk assessment?

+??? abstract "Objectives and content of this instruction"

+    As a coach, you usually evaluate individual performances and individual participants.
+    Sometimes, however, you increase your efficiency by using the bulk assessment.
+This guide shows you how to do it.

+??? abstract "Target group"

+    [ ] Authors [x] Coaches  [ ] Participants

+    [ ] Beginners [x] Advanced users  [x] Experts

+??? abstract "Expected previous knowledge"

+    * Experience with the assessment tool

 ## What is a bulk assessment?

 With a bulk assessment you may assess several course participants with the [assessment tool